 About the Album:

-White Blood Cells, the third album from Detroit’s Jack and Meg White sold more than a half million copies and made stars of the formerly-married duo who claimed to be siblings.
-For their follow-up album, Elephant, the White Stripes “built out the raw garage rock from their first three albums into an entirely re-imagined sound, taking their pissed-off swagger and channeling it into ambition: blistering blues, whimsical folk, Stooges-esque punk, contemplative love tunes.”
+For their follow-up, Elephant, the White Stripes “built out the raw garage rock from their first three albums into an entirely re-imagined sound, taking their pissed-off swagger and channeling it into ambition: blistering blues, whimsical folk, Stooges-esque punk, contemplative love tunes.”
 GQ Elephant “sounds even more pissed-off, paranoid, and stunning than its predecessor.”
-AMG “It’s more consistent, exploring disillusionment and rejection with razor-sharp focus.”
+AMG It “seethes with raw desperation and lust.”
+RS’20 “It’s more consistent, exploring disillusionment and rejection with razor-sharp focus.”
 AMG It is “everything rock should be; it’s fiery and loud on one track, soft and slow on the next, with poignant lyrics and absolutely devastating electric guitar.”
 GL

 “In case we’d forgotten, we were reminded that Jack can fucking shred on guitar.
 GQ “This album contains some of the finest guitar work of this, or any, generation, both from a technical standpoint and an affective standpoint.”
 GL “You can almost feel the breeze from the amps on your face as the riffs strut out – and he squeezed more tone out of the electric guitar than almost anyone else that decade.”
 GU